abhisheksugam/Climate_Police/README.md

 # Climate Police
 ## "Analysis and visualization of Climate change and its correlation with pollution"

+### Abhishek Sugam |  Yuanqi Mao | Giovanni Sinapi

 The Climate Police team is eager to make this project as an eye opener for people and companies denying the climate change and the adverse effect of pollution.

 Users can visualize our data and results and draw conclusions about this undeniable problem.

 ----
 ### Software dependencies and license information

 #### Programming language:

 - Python version 3.0

 #### Python packages needed:

 - NumPy
 - pandas
 - matplotlib
 - Jupyter

 #### License Information:

 The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT).
 As a permissive license, it puts only very limited restriction on reuse and has therefore an excellent license compatibility.
 For detailed description of the contents of license please refer to the file [License](https://github.com/abhisheksugam/Climate_Police/blob/master/License).

 ----